pixlee/salesforce-commerce-cloud/README.md

 Manual Distribution of Demandware Cartridge
 ------------------------------------------

-If there is a need to distribute the cartridge manually, zip the whole repository up and distribute it.
+If there is a need to distribute the cartridge manually, zip the whole repository up (excluding unnecessary directories like .git and this README.md) and distribute it.